Luxury Hotels in Granada: Historic Palaces and Alhambra Views

 Booking lead times are critical.
 For the peak months of April, May, September, and October, the best rooms in luxury hotels often sell out six months in advance.
 If you require a specific room with a specific view, contact the hotel directly after booking to confirm the room number.
 Do not rely on automated requests for an "Alhambra view" as these are subject to availability and the hotel's own interpretation of what constitutes a view.

 If you are driving, always contact the hotel before arrival.
-Many luxury properties in the Albaicín and the centre are located in restricted traffic zones (CCTV controlled).
-You must provide your registration number to the hotel in advance to avoid significant fines.
-Additionally, parking in these areas is often off-site and expensive, so factor this into your daily budget.
+Many luxury properties in the Albaicín and the centre are located in restricted traffic zones monitored by CCTV.
+You must provide your vehicle registration number to the hotel at least 24 hours in advance to ensure they can whitelist your entry into the ZPR (Zona de Prioridad Residencial) and avoid automated fines.
+Additionally, be aware of the new Low Emission Zone (ZBE) regulations, which restrict non-compliant vehicles, including older rental cars, from entering the city centre.
+For the latest traffic and zone information, consult the Granada City Council (Movilidad Granada) website.
+Parking in these areas is often off-site and expensive, so factor this into your daily budget.
 Finally, clarify the breakfast situation: some heritage hotels have very small dining rooms and require you to book a time slot for your morning meal.

 More from Granada